sertansenturk/cookiecutter-ds-docker/docs/ds_docker_project.rst

 - The project base folder, ``./``, is mounted on the *Jupyter docker* container so that all modifications are synchronized immediately.
 - The folder, ``./data/artifacts``, where the artifacts logged by *mlflow* are stored by default, is mounted on the *Jupyter* and *mlflow* services.
-- The *posgres data folder*, ``/var/lib/postgresql/data`` inside the container, is mounted locally on ``./data/db/`` to keep the database intact, after stopping the stack.
+- The *postgresql data folder*, ``/var/lib/postgresql/data`` inside the container, is mounted locally on ``./data/db/`` to keep the database intact, after stopping the stack.

 Python development
 =========================================